-Today, I’m going to be walking you through the creation of this spooky Dracula composite.
+Today, I will be walking you through the creation of this spooky Dracula composite.
 We’re going to be starting with our stock, and for this tutorial, we will be using a ton of it!
-In my full video tutorial, available through my premium membership, I’ll walk you through where I get all my stock and the pros and cons of each site.
+Then, in my full video tutorial, available through my premium membership, I’ll walk you through where I get all my stock and the pros and cons of each site.

-Using curves layers, I’m going to brush in some catchlights and contrast onto our subject.
-We’re going to grab a curves layer with some red, brushing it onto our eyes to give him a pair of red eyes.
+Using curves layers, I will brush in some catchlights and contrast onto our subject.
+First, we will grab a curves layer with some red, brushing it onto our eyes to give him a pair of red eyes.
 Next, we will add in some detail with a darker curves layer, finishing it off with a grouping with our other eyes layers.

 We’re then going to use a masked color fill layer to make our vampire paler!
 Then, doing the same thing with a greyish-blue tone, we’re going to brush under his eyes, then we’ll do the same with a red color fill layer for his lips.
 You can follow along in my full tutorial available through my premium membership.

-We’re going to apply the Gaussian blur to give him a smoother look.
-Then, moving on to his hair, we’re going to use solid fill colors to recolor his usually blonde head!
-Then with the liquify tool, we’re going to make him a slight widow’s peak.
+We will apply the Gaussian blur to give him a smoother look.
+Then, moving on to his hair, we will use solid fill colors to recolor his usually blonde head!
+Then with the liquify tool, we will make him a slight widow’s peak.

 We’re going to use color fill layers to paint our vampire some fangs.
 It takes a few layers to give them the depth we want, but once we’re done, we’re going to zoom out and make sure they look perfect before compositing.